We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Mutant Ape 4849.

 People will more often than not buy collectibles for one simple reason – because they like them.
 NFTs are no different.
-Someone might be willing to pay $300K for a Mutant Ape so they can flaunt their social status and feel like a semi-celebrity.
+Someone might be willing to pay $300K for a Mutant Ape to flaunt their social status and feel like a semi-celebrity.
 Someone might pay $10 for a local artist’s digital painting of a fire truck because they like the artist.
 Collectibles are nearly always valued based on supply and demand.
 Rarer NFTs from desirable collections will always outperform common NFTs from lesser-known projects.

 Example utility NFT